 Using Black-to-Gray and Black-to-White transitions is more reliable on Android devices that do not have reliable frame rates.
 If a frame is dropped the signal simply gets stretched.
 Tri-level easily handles this as it’s the transition from Black to White (or to Gray) that denotes a bit value, not the time spent at a high or low value.

-There are some factors to consider during the development of your imp enabled product:
+There are some factors to consider during the design and development of your imp-enabled connected product:

-BlinkUp must be tested and tuned in production enclosures to allow designers to select proper gain resistor values.
+BlinkUp must be tested and tuned in production enclosures to allow designers to select proper gain resistor or capacitor values.

 BlinkUp must be tested with a variety of mobile devices (Android and iOS; smartphone and tablet) in both ideal and non-ideal lighting conditions: